 At the time of writing, the WHO reports that:

 Malaria alone causes more than half a million deaths every year.
 While malaria is found in tropical and subtropical areas of Africa, Asia, the Middle East and Central and South America, the WHO African Region carries a disproportionately high share of the global malaria burden.
-In 2022, four African countries accounted for almost half of all malaria cases worldwide: Nigeria (27%), the Democratic Republic of the Congo (12%), Uganda (5%) and Mozambique (4%).
+Globally in 2023, there were an estimated 263 million malaria cases and 597,000 malaria deaths in 83 countries.
+The WHO African Region was home to 94% of the cases and 95% of the deaths.
+Over half of these deaths occurred in four countries: Nigeria (30.9%), the Democratic Republic of the Congo (11.3%), Niger (5.9%) and United Republic of Tanzania (4.3%).

-The number of dengue cases increased over eight-fold over the last two decades and more countries are reporting their first outbreak of this disease.
-In its most severe form dengue develops into a potentially lethal complication known as Dengue Haemorrhagic Fever (DHF).
-Dengue has traditionally been found in tropical and sub-tropical climes, mostly in urban and semi-urban areas.
-However, rising global temperatures are allowing the mosquito to migrate further north and dengue circulation has now been reported from all WHO regions.
-The Americas, South-East Asia and Western Pacific regions are the most seriously affected.
+The incidence of dengue has grown dramatically around the world, with a more than ten-fold increase in the number of cases reported since the year 2000.
+The highest number of dengue cases ever recorded was in 2023 with over 6.5 million cases and more than 7,300 dengue-related deaths.
+While dengue has traditionally been found in tropical and sub-tropical climes, mostly in urban and semi-urban areas, rising global temperatures are allowing the mosquito to migrate further north and dengue circulation has now been reported from over 80 countries in all WHO regions.
+However, the Americas, South-East Asia and Western Pacific regions are still the most seriously affected.

 Yellow fever and chikungunya are both diseases that can prove fatal and have both been the cause of epidemics in recent years.
 Yellow fever is primarily found in Africa and Central and South America.
 However, as yellow fever is fortunately preventable by an extremely effective vaccine, significant progress in combatting the disease has been made.
 As for chikungunya, the disease continues to spread but serious complications of this disease are not very common.
 Chikungunya is found mainly in Africa, Asia and the Americas but has also spread to Europe in recent decades.

 The Zika virus was almost dormant for six decades until global outbreaks in 2015 were recorded in Africa, the Americas, Asia and the Pacific.
+Although cases of Zika virus disease has declined since 2017, transmission persists at low levels in several countries in the Americas and other endemic regions.
 While most people with Zika virus infection do not develop symptoms, an increased risk of neurologic complications is associated with Zika virus infection in adults and children, including Guillain-Barré syndrome, neuropathy and myelitis.

 A seafarer infected by any of the common mosquito-borne diseases may initially experience mild non-specific symptoms similar to those of influenza and other febrile illnesses.
 However, as severity and treatment vary between the diseases, immediate medical attention should be sought to ensure early diagnosis.
 Information that may assist in diagnosis has also been published by the WHO and is reproduced below.